Automated percutaneous lumbar discectomy

 APLD is different from a microdiscectomy or other types of discectomy because it’s performed through a tiny needle in the skin instead of an incision.
 In some types of APLD, an automated suction-cutting device inserted through the needle is used to extract the disc material.

 This procedure is sometimes an effective alternative to traditional open back surgery, but it can’t be used in cases where the lumbar disc has completely herniated.
-However, like most minimally invasive procedures it can offer some of the following advantages compared to traditional open back surgery:
+However, like most minimally invasive procedures, it can offer some of the following advantages compared to traditional open back surgery:

-• Shorter recovery periods
+- Shorter recovery period^

-We are the leaders in minimally invasive spine surgery and have helped more than 75,000 patients find relief from chronic neck or back pain.
-Our minimally invasive discectomy procedures can offer a dramatically shorter recovery time^ compared to traditional open back surgery by using smaller, muscle-sparing incisions that allow our surgeons direct access to the spine for the removal of disc material.
+We are the leaders in minimally invasive spine surgery and have performed more than 100,000 patient procedures since 2005.
+Our minimally invasive discectomy procedures use smaller, muscle-sparing incisions that allow our board-certified+ surgeons direct access to the spine for the removal of disc material.
 To learn more about becoming a potential candidate for one of our minimally invasive procedures, reach out to our team for a free MRI review* today.